FIWARE/tutorials.Step-by-Step/docs/getting-started.md

 [GeoJSON](http://geojson.org) is an open standard format designed for representing simple geographical features.
 The `location` attribute has been encoded as a geoJSON `Point` location.

+### Attribute Metadata

+Metadata is _"data about data"_, it is additional data to describe properties of the attribute value itself like accuracy, provider, or a timestamp.
+Several built-in metadata attribute already exist and these names are reserved

+-   `dateCreated` (type: DateTime): attribute creation date as an ISO 8601 string.
+-   `dateModified` (type: DateTime): attribute modification date as an ISO 8601 string.
+-   `previousValue` (type: any): only in notifications.
+The value of this
+-   `actionType` (type: Text): only in notifications.

+One element of metadata can be found within the `address` attribute. a `verified` flag indicates whether the address has been confirmed.

 ## Querying Context Data

 A consuming application can now request context data by making HTTP requests to the Orion Context Broker.
 The existing